Cloud Composer 1 | Cloud Composer 2

 This page provides an overview of the features and capabilities of Cloud Composer.

-To learn more about the differences between Cloud Composer 1 and Cloud Composer 2 please refer to the versioning overview
+To learn more about the differences between Cloud Composer 1 and Cloud Composer 2 refer to the [versioning overview][cc-versions].

 Cloud Composer is a managed Apache Airflow service that helps you create, schedule, monitor, and manage workflows.